ejhoness/FYSETC-PITB/V2.0/README.md

 ### 1. Product introduction

+The PITB (Party in the Back) is a high performance dual motor controller board for Klipper and RRF 3D printers.
 Thanks for the great effort of the PCB designers [DFH](https://github.com/deepfriedheroin), [Armchair-Engineering](https://github.com/Armchair-Engineering), [kageurufu](Https://GitHub.com/kageurufu) and the other members from community to make this come true.

+## Features

+1. Dual 6.0A MAX onboard TMC5160 Drivers with heatsink
+2. RP2040 133Mhz 32 Bit microcontroller
+3. CANBUS CANFD based on MCP2518
+4. 12V5V/3.3V DC-DC Convertor
+5. Klipper & RRF Firmware Support

+RP2040 Microprocessor
+TMC5160 Drivers, using FYSETC's BIG5160 modules for up to 60V 6A per stepper
+Two fan control connectors, either 5V or 24V selectable 3 Thermistor connector, for reading temperatures
+Two endstop connectors, 3.3V logic level
+Neopixel RGB connectors
+I2C connector for smart peripherals (displays, sensors, and more)

 ### 2. Hardware guide